GarrettTH1/105-Unit3/README.md

 # 105-Unit3
 This repository contains datasets and a Jupyter Notebook used for an english project.

+Within the Data folder there are two datasets and a visualization of the data.

 The 2014-2015 County Public Health dataset was provided for the assignment and contains a wealth of data about a number of public health factors from counties all across the country.

 The second dataset with compiled at the end is a subset of the original dataset created using two major processes